totallynotbrent/nuFor/docs/index.md

 ## Status

-Foundations are in place: mixed Rust/Fortran build, case schema and validation, the FFI boundary, and the 1D state and uniform grid geometry are landed and tested.
-The next milestones build the equation of state, fluxes, and the 1D Euler solver; see the roadmap in [[1d-euler|Numerics]] and the broader plan in the repository.
+Foundations are in place: mixed Rust/Fortran build, case schema and validation, the FFI boundary, the 1D state and uniform grid geometry, and the ideal-gas equation of state are landed and tested.
+The next milestones build the baseline flux, CFL control, and the 1D Euler solver; see the roadmap in [[1d-euler|Numerics]] and the broader plan in the repository.